What is Root Cause Analysis?

 Occurrence:

 The first category is related to the process that made the defective part.
 Why did it occur?
 We focus on the real root cause of occurrence here.
-So that when we take action on that real root cause the problem will not be repeated.
+So that when we take action on the real root cause of the problem.
+It will not be repeated.

 Detection:

-The second one must address the detection system that was not able to detect the defective part.
+The second one must address the detection system that could not detect the defective part.

 5 Whys are not always necessary to reach the root cause of the problem.
 It may take less or more than 5 whys to get to the root cause.
 It could be 4 whys or 6 whys.
 It will depend upon the complexity of the problem.